 How did I do it?
 By internalizing the concepts.
 By practicing them over and over.
 By learning well.

 I nailed that exam.

-Our goals and achievements are by-products of learning — measures of how well we have learned.
 Remember, hit and trial or luck can only go so far.
 The most important is the process itself.